-We’re getting back into the travel groove with another installation of our “48 Hours In…” series.
-It’s been a while, and we have a short list of fun cities around the world coming up.
-Stay tuned.
+We’re getting back into the travel groove with another installment of our “48 Hours In…” series.
+It’s been a while!

 Rocky mountain high, Colorado.